tillhabersetzer/MEG-SCANS/README.md

 | `computation_crosscorr.m` | This script performs a subject-level temporal cross-correlation analysis between MEG data and an audio envelope.
 For a given subject, it loads preprocessed data and calculates the trial-by-trial correlation for two conditions: one with the correctly aligned audio and a second, shuffled-trial control condition for statistical comparison.
 It then saves the trial-averaged results for both conditions. |
 | `computation_gavg_crosscorr.m` | This script computes a group-level grand average from individual subject data.
 It loads the pre-computed, trial-averaged cross-correlation results for each subject, then uses FieldTrip to calculate the grand average for both the actual and the shuffled control conditions, saving the final result to a single file. |
 | `plot_crosscorr.m` | This script visualizes and statistically analyzes pre-computed MEG cross-correlation data.
 It loads group-level results and performs a cluster-based permutation test to find significant differences between the actual data and a shuffled-trial null condition.
 It then generates a comprehensive set of plots, including topographical maps of the results and detailed time-series plots for selected channels.
 This script is responsible for creating Figure XX in the publication ([DOI to data descriptor paper]). |

+## Decoding analysis
+This section describes the decoding-based analysis used for the technical validation of the speech material, for both audiobook and olsa recording.
+The analysis aimed to reproduce the results of Vanthornhout et al. (2018) [doi:10.1007/s10162-018-0654-z] by training a backward model (decoder) on continuous audiobook data and testing its ability to reconstruct the speech envelopes of unseen OLSA sentences.
+The primary objective was to reconstruct the psychometric function of speech intelligibility using an objective, neural-based metric.
+The temporal response function (TRF) framework used for training and evaluating the decoder is described in detail by Crosse et al. (2021) [doi:10.3389/fnins.2021.705621] and O'Sullivan et al. (2014) [doi:10.1093/cercor/bht355].

 ## helper functions